-Amy Flanagan is Co-Creative Director, Factual at new indie Expectation.
-Prior to this she was the Deputy Head of Factual at Channel 4, where she has commissioned a diverse range of television including The Murder Detectives, 24 Hours in Police Custody, The Romanians Are Coming, and My Son the Jihadi.
-Before working in commissioning, she worked on a variety of award-winning factual programmes such as Bedlam, the first series of 24 Hours in A&E and Feltham Sings.
-She currently runs the Cutting Edge Directors’ Scheme at Channel 4.
+Amy Flanagan is Head of Documentaries, History and Arts at BBC Studios.
+Prior to this, she was Co-Creative Director, Factual at Expectation producing Superkids - Breaking Away from Care for Channel 4 and Travels in Trumpland with Ed Balls for BBC2.
+Previously, she was Deputy Head of Factual at Channel 4, where she has commissioned a diverse range of award-winning factual television including The Murder Detectives, 24 Hours in Police Custody, Hunted, The Romanians Are Coming, and My Son the Jihadi.
+Before working in commissioning, she produced a variety of award-winning factual programmes such as Bedlam, the first series of 24 Hours in A&E, Keeping Britain Alive, The Victorian Sex Explorer and Feltham Sings.

 Danny Horan joined Channel 4 in July 2018 as Head of Factual, responsible for Documentaries and Specialist Factual.
 Previously he was with the BBC Documentaries commissioning team between September 2015 and May 2018 and commissioned award-winning Hospital, Louis Theroux’s Dark States, Ambulance, The Mighty Redcar, Generation Gifted and Murdered For Being Different, amongst many other series and single films across BBC One, Two and Three.
 Prior to joining the BBC Danny was an executive producer at Voltage TV and The Garden.